erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 The linear regression model indicates that M is positively associated with D i.e. ![E(D) = 0.98 + 0.23 M](https://latex.codecogs.com/svg.latex?E%28D%29%20%3D%200.98%20%2B%200.23%20M "E(D) = 0.98 + 0.23 M").
-**This contrasts with our prior knowledge that D is independent of M.**
+This contrasts with our prior knowledge that D is independent of M and **should be incredibly scary to regression modelling practitioners**.
+In the real world, it is extremely plausible that an unknown confounder exists that is predictive of both predictor AND outcome variables.

 What happens if we add more variables into our linear regression model?
 Does the misleading association between M and D disappear?